tushar1911/Machine-Learning-Projects/Housing Price Predictions/README.md

-This is the basic practicing projects on Kaggle Titanic dataset to predict the survival probability of the people based on certain characteristics.
+This is the housing price predictions model which uses advanced regression techniques to predict the house prices using various features given in the dataset.
-This involves basic data visualization and data preprocessing followed by feature selection.
-We have tried multiple models to get better accuracy.